PawelStadnicki/flying-with-fsharp/README.md

 - npm start
 - visit url displayed in the console
 - adjust/extend/play/enjoy
+-
+**TODO**:
+- add a possibility to cancel animations
+- add a possibility to mix animations

 **About Google 3d tiles**
 You need the API key from the Google Maps Platform: https://developers.google.com/maps/documentation/tile/get-api-key